juanparati/embed-models/README.md

 - **Type Casting**: Support for all Eloquent casting types (dates, booleans, integers, etc.)
 - **No Persistence Methods**: Embedded models don't have save/update/delete - they're saved via the parent model
 - **JSON raw**: Save embedded models as JSON raw strings (not objects serialization)
+- **Transparent hydration**: Inject your nested embed-model directly from a post request or array.

 ## Installation